Sky Christopherson

-An athlete on the U.S. Cycling Team and alternate for the 1996 Olympic Team and winner of the 2000 Olympic Trials, Christopherson is known for breaking a world record in 2011 in the velodrome sprint, notably using a ‘digital health’ model inspired by Dr. Eric Topol.
+A member of the U.S. Cycling Team, an alternate for the 1996 Olympic Team and winner of the 2000 Olympic Trials, Christopherson is known for breaking a world record in 2011 in the velodrome sprint, notably using a ‘digital health’ model inspired by Dr. Eric Topol.
 The previous holder of the record, Steven Alfred, subsequently received a lifetime ban for performance-enhancing drug use.

-He founded the real estate photography company Vicaso in 2006, and the biometrics and genomics health company Optimized Athlete in 2012.
-Optimized Athlete consulted with the 2012 women's cycling team prior to the 2012 London Olympics.
+Christopherson founded the $8million dollar software platform Vicaso in 2007, and the biometrics and big data health company Optimized Athlete in 2012, which helped the underdog 2012 women's cycling team win medals at the London Olympics when Lance Armstrong and the men’s team were banned for drugs.
+The story was featured in the feature documentary Personal Gold: An Underdog Story.

-The Greater Meaning of Water, his first feature documentary, was released in 2010, and was given the ‘Audience Choice’ and 'Best Cinematography' awards at the Los Angeles All Sports Film Festival, and 'Best Spiritual Film' at the 2010 Amsterdam International Film Festival.
-He has a pending documentary, Personal Gold.